 Element Explanation Last response (local PC time) SM4 received its last response from the SMU at the date and time displayed here.
 Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
-Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File &gt; Application Settings &gt; Live data ).
+Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
 Disconnected Connection to the SMU has been disconnected, displayed live data are no longer up to date.
 No. Consecutive number of the signal Signal output as defined in the Sensors and IO Signals > Sensors and IO Signals).
 State = 1 = 0 Card Number of the card on which the digital output is located.
-Card Type - DI No Number of the digita (Hardware > Sensor I output as in the Sensors and IO Signals window rs and IO Signals).
-Settings intervals for live da utton, the Application Settings window, Update ata windows ( File &gt; Application Settings &gt; Live ens.
+Card Type - DI No Number of the digita (Hardware > Senso al output as in the Sensors and IO Signals window rs and IO Signals).
+Settings Settings intervals for live da utton, the Application Settings window, Update ata windows (File > Application Settings > Live ens.
 The interval can be changed there.